eclipse-cdt-cloud/tsp-python-client/README.md

                         id of configuration
-  --params PARAMS       comma separated key value pairs (key1=val1,key2=val2) --get-health          Get the health status of the server
+  --params PARAMS       comma separated key value pairs (key1=val1,key2=val2) --get-health          Get the health status of the server --get-identifier      Identify important information regarding the server and the system
 ```

 Examples: